- Catch CAT

 - CAT Careers

-CAT’s paratransit service is specifically designed to transport eligible persons with disabilities in Chatham County in compliance with the Americans with Disabilities Act (ADA) of 1990.
-This includes people who are unable, due to a permanent or temporary physical or mental disability, to use the fixed-route public transportation system.
+CAT’s paratransit service (known as CAT Mobility) is specifically designed to transport eligible persons with disabilities in Chatham County in compliance with the Americans with Disabilities Act (ADA) of 1990.
+This includes people who are unable, due to a permanent or temporary physical or mental disability, to use the fixed route public transportation system.

-All standard CAT buses, as well as the River Street streecar, contain features and equipment that allow passengers with disabilities to board, ride, and get out of vehicles easily and comfortably, but we understand that sometimes not even that is enough.
+All standard CAT buses contain features and equipment that allow passengers with disabilities to board, ride, and exit vehicles easily, comfortably and safely, but we understand that sometimes not even that is enough.

-Paratransit serves passengers in a safe and effective manner.
-State-of-the-art wheelchair lifts make boarding the vehicle safe and convenient.
-Each lift-equipped paratransit van accommodates three wheelchair passengers or up to 10 seated passengers.
+CAT Mobility serves passengers in a safe and effective manner.
+State-of-the-art wheelchair lifts make boarding and exiting the vehicle safe and convenient.
+Each lift-equipped CAT Mobility van accommodates three wheelchair passengers or up to 10 seated passengers.
 These vans feature a 6-point tie-down system which holds the passenger and wheelchair securely in place.
-Our team of trained operators assists passengers on and off the paratransit van.
+Our team of trained operators assist passengers on and off the CAT Mobility van.
 Service is provided from door to door; however, assistance may not be provided beyond the origin or destination door.

 Types of Paratransit Eligibility